dmd-program/dmd-300-sp17/design-project-2.md

 # Design Project 2

-Design Project 2 is meant to mimic the format of the capstone project, with a bit more feedback along the way.
-In this project, you will develop a project concept, methodology, documentation of your process, and a presentation of the outcomes.
-Your work will then be displayed in a class-wide exposition of your work.
+Design Project 2 is meant to mimic the format of the capstone project.
+In project 1, you tackled a real world issue.
+In project 2, you will produce an experimental work designed to push your creative  In this project, you will develop a project concept, methodology, documentation of your process, and a presentation of the outcomes.
+Your work will then be collectively displayed in a class-wide exposition of your work on a website.

 1. Define a project proposal \(3 weeks\)
    1. Outcomes